c3lima61/ForestHealthAPI/Working_Release/README.md

-# Location Management API
+# The Forest Health Project API Prototype

-This project is a Flask-based API that allows for managing location data.
-It includes functionality to create, retrieve, update, delete, and export locations in CSV format.
-The project uses PostgreSQL as its database and SQLAlchemy as the ORM.
+This prototype is a Flask-based API that allows for managing location data.
+It allows the ability to create, retrieve, update, delete, and export locations in CSV format.
+The prototype uses PostgreSQL as its database and SQLAlchemy as the ORM.
+Also included is a database prototype SQL dump file to use for testing the API functionality.

 ## Table of Contents
 - [Getting Started](#getting-started)